SharmaRadheShyam/Formation_control/README.md

 - Following output plots can be obtained from this code.

  1.Tracjectory Tracking plot

  2.Inter-robot distace plot

  3.Consensus in position error plot

  4.Tracking Error plot

- 5.Linear and angular velocity profiles.
+ 5.Linear and angular velocity profiles